Dellonbit/PItch-Perfect/README.md

 ## Usage
 * builds with xcode 6
-* tap on button the button to record sound
+* tap on button to record sound
 * after recording tap any sound effect to play sound